forcedotcom/ApexUnit/README.md

 ApexUnit
 ========

-This repo is the core of ApexUnit 2.x.
+## What is ApexUnit?
 ApexUnit 2.x is a powerful continuous integration tool for Force.com platform.

-## Overview
 ApexUnit 2.x is a Java application and it leverages the features exposed by the Force.com platform to queue and submit Apex tests for execution.
-Force.com tooling API's is used for fetching code coverage.
+Force.com tooling API's are used for fetching code coverage results.
+ApexUnit is intended to exercise integrated Force.com objects functionality through APIs beneath the Force.com UI layer.
-The tool comprises of two major components:
+ApexUnit comprises of two major components:
 1. A xUnit based testing framework for Force.com platform;
 2. Extensive code coverage metrics with actionable detail for Apex source code.
 The code coverage results can be a component of the CI/CD pipeline.
-ApexUnit 2.x is intended to exercise integrated Force.com objects functionality through APIs beneath the Force.com UI layer.

-## Key Features of ApexUnit 2.x
+## Key Features of ApexUnit

 - Queue and schedule Apex test runs asynchronously
 - Filter and group tests(xUnit based)